svapreddy/clearx/README.md

 `ClearX` has familiar API.
 It provides some utilities to operate on the data and provides flexibility to bind data as per your application requirements.

-##### ClearX(Data, Options) (Class)
+##### new ClearX(Data, Options) (Class)

-Input: _Data, whose properties can be accessed using bracket notation.
-Options, if you want to use custom delimiter other than `.`_

-It's a class used to create store.
+It's the class used to create store.
 It's an entry point to use ClearX.
 It's a repetition but please note that, the data can be a plain Object or a custom model as long as it's properties can are accessible using bracket notation  `data[property]`.
 Latest data is available to UI components whenever data is changed.
 The example above pretty much covers how to create a Store using `ClearX`.
 Here is a basic syntax

 ```javascript
 const store = new ClearX(data, {